 No evaluation can provide complete assurance that Equinox Gold's financial and disclosure controls will detect or uncover all failures of persons within Equinox Gold to disclose material information otherwise required to be reported.
 A control system, no matter how well designed and operated, can provide only reasonable, not absolute, assurance with respect to the reliability of financial reporting and financial statement preparation.
-The effectiveness of Equinox Gold's controls and procedures could also be limited by simple errors or faulty judgements.
+The effectiveness of Equinox Gold's controls and procedures could also be limited by simple errors or faulty judgments.

-If we do not maintain adequate financial and management personnel, processes, and controls, we may not be able to accurately report our financial performance on a timely basis, which could cause a decline in our share price and harm our ability to raise capital.
-Failure to accurately report our financial performance on a timely basis could also jeopardize our continued listing on the TSX or NYSE American or any other exchange on which our common shares may be listed.
+If the Company does not maintain adequate financial and management personnel, processes, and controls, it may not be able to accurately report its financial performance on a timely basis, which could cause a decline in the Company's share price and harm its ability to raise capital.
+Failure to accurately report the Company's financial performance on a timely basis could also jeopardize its continued listing on the TSX or NYSE American or any other exchange on which the Company's common shares may be listed.